20 Expensive Things Rich People Waste Money On (That Aren’t Worth It)

-You’d think with all that money, rich people would be better at spending it.
-But give someone unlimited funds and they’ll always find ridiculous ways to burn through it.
+You’d think with all that money, rich people would know better what to buy.
+But give someone unlimited funds, and they’ll always find new ways to waste it.

-Money doesn’t fix poor decisions, it just makes them more expensive.
+Money doesn’t fix bad decisions, it just makes them more expensive.

 If we missed one, let us know.
 Someone out there needs to hear it.